AmanTank187/blogger/README.md

 - Deploying to heroku was an issue for me.
 My ruby version in the gemfile did not work with heroku 20 so i had to change the version to 2.6.6 and then the bunlder needed updating.
 Once this was done, i used a ENV variable in the database.yml file for production and rain 'heroku run rails db:migrate" and the app was finally deployed to heroku.

+- I cloned the repo into a new enviroment and was not able to run local host, i was getting an error that said i had to require bootstrap.
+When i looked into these errors and fixed them i got further errors about webpack and its manifest.
+To resolve all the errors i need to run yarn if i clone the repo into a new enviroment.

 ---

 # Users model: